Polygyny: Yemen

 Polygyny is legal in Yemen, a majority Muslim nation, which follows Islamic tradition where polygyny is acceptable up to four wives only if the husband treats all wives justly.
-7% of married women in Yemen are a part of polygamous relationship.
+Seven percent of married women in Yemen are a part of polygamous relationship.
 Reports conducted in the country have shown that rural regions are more likely to have polygamous relationships than those in cities or coastal areas.

 Europe

 Bosnia and Herzegovina

 The Muslim communities of Bosnia and Herzegovina traditionally practiced polygamy but the practice was last observed in Cazinska Krajina in the early 1950s.
 Although illegal in the country, polygamy is encouraged by certain religious circles, and the number of practitioners has increased.
 This trend appears linked with the advent of fundamentalist Wahhabism in the Balkans.

 The Bosniak population in neighbouring Raška, Serbia, has also been influenced by this trend in Bosnia.
 They have suggested creating an entire Islamic jurisdiction including polygamy, but these proposals have been rejected by Serbia.
 The top cleric, the Mufti of Novi Pazar, Muamer Zukorlić, has taken a second wife.